theobarretosilva/theobarretosilva/README.md

   <br/>
   • I'm currently studying systems analysis and development 🏫
   <br/>
-  • I am committed to continuing my learning journey and improving myself in the field of technology and systems development 🧠
+  • I am committed to improve myself in the field of technology and systems development 🧠
 </div>

 <br>